utdata/rwd-mastery-assignments/ed-school-ratings/rubric-gs.md

 Now that you've created a pivot table that filters all the right things, you don't need to do all that work again to answer the other questions.
 You can duplicate this sheet and then continue to work on it.

-- Duplicate the last pivot table sheet and name the new one something about Austin MSA.
+- Click the drop-down on the sheet name and use **Duplicate** to make a copy of your last pivot table sheet and name the new one "Austin MSA".
 - Look through the data dictionary to find the column that denotes the County of each school.
-- Use the County column in Filters to find just schools in our coverage area.
+- Use the County column in Filters to find just schools in our coverage area, which is the five counties in the Austin/Round Rock MSA: Bastrop, Caldwell, Hays, Travis and Williamson.

 Your failure percentages should update with the pivot table.
 You now have the answers for Question 2.